ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 | 9B | SWAP1 | 0x9D Storage[3]-as-address 0x00
 | 9C | JUMP  | Storage[3]-as-address 0x00

-This just is superflous, since we're going to the next opcode.
+This jump is superfluous, since we're going to the next opcode.
 This code isn't nearly as gas-efficient as it could be.

 | Offset | Opcode | Stack |
 | -: | - | - |